 “The town of Lingen after the nuclear phase-out”

 After the local nuclear power plant is shut down in 2022, the western German town of Lingen is pinning hopes for its economy on a natural gas power plant owned by RWE and an oil refinery belonging to BP, reports Osnabrücker Zeitung.
 The district administrator of Lingen, Reinhard Winter, foresees “distinct economic consequences” from the nationwide nuclear phase-out.
 Near the power plant site – an area that the administration calls ‘Energy Valley’ – about 7,000 jobs depend on the energy sector.
 The district government commissioned a study on its regional economic significance to jumpstart a discussion about what will happen after the nuclear plant’s shut-down.
 Results are expected within the coming weeks.

-CLEW context: In the wake of the nuclear catastrophe in Fukushima, Japan, the Merkel government decided in June 2011 to shut down eight nuclear plants and limit the operation of the remaining nine to 2022.
+CLEW context: In the wake of the nuclear catastrophe in Fukushima, Japan, the Merkel government decided in June 2011 to accelerate Germany's nuclear exit and shut down eight nuclear plants and limit the operation of the remaining nine to 2022.
 This nuclear phase-out means that whole regions have to go through considerable structural change and find new ways of making a living.